 Building a credit history was never easy, especially when starting out or starting over.
-And the credit crunch of the last few years has made the process more difficult, as even those with stellar credit have had their credit reduced or even shut down entirely.
-That makes the following recent email a perfect jumping off point for a discussion on how to get started.
+And the credit crunch following the Great Recession made the process more difficult, as lenders tightened standards.
+Things are a little looser these days, but it’s still a challenge.

 I’m an 19-year-old guy, and I’ve had a lot of trouble trying to establish some credit.
 I’ve tried a lot of things, but it seems there’s just no hope.
 I can’t get my parents to co-sign anything because one just can’t and the other has bad credit.
 And nobody is going to give credit to someone who doesn’t even exist (credit wise).
 So I was wondering: Are there any other ways I could try to establish credit?

 Here’s your answer, JT.B: Establishing credit isn’t easy, but it’s not as tough as it may seem.
 Here are some ideas to get you started.

 1. Start with your existing bank, if you have one